-A former print news reporter, Stephanie worked in a number of social services nonprofits before completing her Master’s degree in Social Work from the University of Denver in 2018 with concentrations in Mental Health and Family Systems.
+A former print news reporter, Stephanie worked in a number of social service nonprofits before completing her Master’s degree in Social Work from the University of Denver in 2018 with concentrations in Mental Health and Family Systems.
 She has served clients of all ages in an outpatient therapy center as well as in an elementary school, in the Denver women’s prison, in private practice, and on the streets with individuals experiencing homelessness.
 She has a special passion for working with kids and families as well as adults who have experienced trauma.